csci141/Labs/202610/Lab 4 student materials/writeup/lab4.md

 This lab is graded out of 10 points:

 * 3 points:  `triangle.py` produces the correct output
-* 3 points: `turtledraw.py` draws at least one instance of the pattern
+* 2 points: `turtledraw.py` draws at least one instance of the pattern
 * 2 points: `turtledraw.py` draws three copies of the pattern in the correct corner positions using loops
 * 2 points: `turtledraw.py` draws the pattern quickly and without animation and includes `turtle.done()` as the last line.
+* 1 point: 'turtledraw.py' uses at least 3 colors.

 Deductions may be made for style issues.
 Make sure your program adheres to the following good coding practices: